eclipse-keyple/keyple-website/content/learn/developer-guide/standalone-application.md

 When a card is not selected, no other operation will be possible with it.

 Depending on the chosen setting (see `setMultipleSelectionMode`), the result of the selection will or will not be made available to the application.
 It is thus possible to directly ignore cards that do not correspond to the defined selection criteria.

 When a card is selected, the `CardSelectionManager` will make available the result as a `SmartCard` object containing all the information known about the card at that stage.

-Depending on the card extension that is used, this `SmartCard` object can be casted into a more comprehensive object with specific features defined by the extension.
+Depending on the card extension that is used, this `SmartCard` object can be cast to a more comprehensive object with specific features defined by the extension.

 In addition to the selection process itself, specific APDU commands may be sent to the card if the selection is successful.
 The output of these commands is available in the instance of the `SmartCard` object or its derivative.

+### Prepare a selection scenario
+### Process a selection scenario
+### Schedule a selection scenario

+---
+## Perform a transaction

+---
+## Unregister a plugin

+---
+## API

+---
+## Examples

+---
+## Download

+## Card selection

 ## Card selection and reader observation